msstack/msstack/.github/PULL_REQUEST_TEMPLATE.md

 </dependency>
 ```

-## Type of change
-Add 'X' in relevant boxes to mark them

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

-## How Has This Been Tested?
-Description about the testing.
+## Testing Procedure
+How has this been tested?

 ### Test coverage
-Indicate about the test coverage.
-Add 'X' in relevant boxes to mark them.
+Mention the coverage of methods in code. e.g:
-- [ ] MethodA // not covered
+- [ ] MethodA
-- [X] MethodB // covered
+- [X] MethodB

 ### Test Configuration
-* OS version: your os version here
+* OS: (e.g: Ubuntu 18.04)
-* SDK: JDK version (eg: JDK-8)
+* SDK: (e.g: OpenJDK 8)

-## Checklist:
+## Checklist
-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines for this project.
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my code.
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have updated the documentation to reflect my changes.
-- [ ] My changes generate no new warnings
+- [ ] My changes do not generate new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests to confirm that my fix is effective / my feature works.
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass with my changes.
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Dependent changes have been merged and published in downstream modules.